luandph/training/projects/card-details-form/description.md

 ### What you will learn

 - Start a React project from scratch
-- Understand and be able to use Chain Services
+- Get familiar with Chain Services
 - Understand and be able to use utility functions: `setPath`, `getPath`, `cascadeFind`, `cascadeChange`, `scope`, ...
 - CSS/SCSS good practices
 - Responsive design